LiamTolbert/Minesweeper-coded-in-python/README.md

-This is classic minesweeper coded in python.
+This are classic games coded in python